 Hashimoto’s Disease is an auto-immune disease where the body has turned on itself and attacks and destroys its own thyroid gland.
 It is a leading cause of hypothyroidism, yet mainstream medicine fails to test patients for thyroid antibodies.

-A full thyroid panel should at least include TSH, Total T4, Free T4, Total T3, Free T3, Reverse T3 and Thyroid Antibodies, however all these tests are often not done by mainstream doctors.
+A full thyroid panel should at least include TSH, Free T4, Free T3, Reverse T3 and Thyroid Antibodies, however all these tests are often not done by mainstream doctors.

 One of the greatest errors doctors make in diagnosing hypothyroidism is basing decisions strictly on lab results.
 Conducting a full thyroid blood panel can at least provide a clearer view of the issues, however even this often does not tell the full picture.

 These lab results, for example, do not test what happens to the thyroid hormones once they enter the cells of the body.
 Every cell of the body is dependent on thyroid hormones for proper functioning.
 There is no test that measures how well each cell is utilizing the thyroid hormone once it enters the cell.
 It is therefore possible for someone to have normal blood results but still be hypothyroid due to issues arising within the individual cells of the body.